mebusy/RL_sutton2019/README.md

 Recommend :

-- covering Chapter 1 for a brief overview.
+- Covering Chapter 1 for a brief overview.
 - Chapter 2 through Section 2.4, Chapter 3, and then selecting sections from the remaining chapters according to time and interests.
 - Chapter 6 is the most important for the subject and for the rest of the book.
 - artificial intelligence or planning :  Chapter 8